Rally demands answers after alleged shoplifter dies in Stop & Shop altercation

-FLATBUSH, Brooklyn (WABC) --The family of the man who died in a Shop & Shop supermarket April 14 says they demand justice and the release of the surveillance video from inside the store.
+FLATBUSH, Brooklyn (WABC) --The family of the man who died in a Stop & Shop supermarket April 14 says they demand justice and the release of the surveillance video from inside the store.

 Bonezlee Nimmons, the victim's uncle, along with his attorney Sanford Rubenstein, Black Lives Matter, local clergy and community members picketed Saturday for what they are calling the "senseless death" of Ralph Nimmons.